hhnnhh/berlin_datascience_lab/README.md

 In particular, data was preprocessed with the following features:

-* Feature Cleaning:
-  * cars with odd ODOMETER values (0,888.888,88.888,8.888,100.000 *and above 400.000*) were removed
-* Preprocessing Pipeline:
+* Data Preparation:
+  * select only Pass/Fail results
+  * calculate car age from model year
+  * encode P = 0, F = 1
   * continuous features: **MinMaxScaler**
   * categorical features: **One-Hot-Encoding**
+  * cars with odd ODOMETER values (0,888.888,88.888,8.888,100.000 *and above 400.000*) were removed later
 * coping with imbalanced target value (~12% FAIL):
   * for LogReg: "class-weight = balanced"
+* preprocessing performed with pipeline

-Interestingly, a LogReg with the following features:
+With the following features:
 * [categorical:] "VEHICLE_TYPE", "FUEL_TYPE", "GVW_TYPE",
 * [continuous:] "ODOMETER", "CAR_AGE"

-receives about the same ROC SCORE as a LogReg with "ODOMETER", "CAR_AGE" only
+a LogReg again receives a better result than the baseline model, but about the same ROC SCORE as a LogReg with "ODOMETER", "CAR_AGE" only.

 Preliminary result: ROC = .71

 ### Feature selection

-To improve the [extended model](exploration/03_extended_model/improved_baseline_model_extended_HB.ipynb)  feature selection was used (by Hannah Bohle).
+To improve the [Model 1](exploration/03_extended_model/improved_baseline_model_extended_HB.ipynb)  feature selection was used (by Hannah Bohle).

 Baseline model features were:
 ODOMETER / MODEL AGE / VEHICLE TYPE / FUEL TYPE / GVW_TYPE (ROC score = .70)